Skip to contents

 Step 2: Assemble inputs and define values for additional parameters

 Once the requested format and content of inputs is know, it is the responsibility of the user to build the necessary data frames to be used as inputs.
+Variable names and types should follow the guidelines of show_information().
+Variable units can be specified using package units (and in this case unit correspondence will be checked), but they are not compulsory.
 In our case, we will use example_plant_dynamic_input that already contains the necessary data for the estimation of the two indicators.

 We will normally need to define additional parameters to fine-tune the estimation of indicators, For that, we define a named list where each element corresponds to a different indicator and, in turn, contains a named list of parameters.
 In our case: